sugoi/reinforce/README.md

 monad-optimize
 ==============

-Monad for Fact Acquisition, Prediction and Optimization
+Monad Transformer for Fact Acquisition, Prediction and Optimization